omnect/azure-iot-sdk/README.md

 The underlying azure-iot-sdk-c runs its main loop every 1ms by default.
 This timing can be changed in a range of 1...100ms by setting `AZURE_SDK_DO_WORK_FREQUENCY_IN_MS` environment variable.

+### Outgoing message confirmation timeout

+The sdk expects a valid confirmation after a reported property was updated or a device to cloud (D2C) message was sent.
+The sdk panics in case the confirmation cannot be received in time.
+The corresponding timeout can be configured by setting AZURE_SDK_CONFIRMATION_TIMEOUT_IN_SECS environment variable.

 ### Logging

 The underlying azure-iot-sdk-c logging can be enabled by creating `AZURE_SDK_LOGGING` environment variable with a whatsoever value.